Office Phone: (540) 432-4095

 - Steering Committee Member, VA Department of Environmental Quality, Small Solar Working Group.

-- Chairman, Virginia Chapter of the Maryland, District of Columbia, and Virginia Solar Energy Industries Association.
+- Member, Virginia Chapter of the Maryland, District of Columbia, and Virginia Solar Energy Industries Association (MDV-SEIA).